Sign up for email alerts

 Our top priority is to explore opportunities to reduce our overall impacts of our business operations and supply chain.
 We are focussed on increasing our recycling diversion rate of 70% to minimise landfill.

-Myer’s plastic bag initiative, which focuses on phasing out single use plastic shopping bags, has successfully decreased plastic bag consumption in stores.
+Myer’s plastic bag initiative, which focuses on phasing out single use plastic shopping bags, has successfully decreased plastic bag consumption in stores, with the total number of units ordered down 4.928 million on FY23.

 Our recycling and salvage program through Pact Reuse Retail Accessories (formerly TIC), third party reverse logistics company, continues to minimise and repurpose waste from pallets, security tags, damaged and unsold stock, cardboard, paper, hangers and certain flexible plastics.